CSCfi/csc-user-guide/FAQ.md

 #### Scripts

-If you're adding entries to the _What's new_ or _Applications_ sections and want to check that they are generated correctly, you can run the scripts with
+If you're adding entries to the _What's new_ or _Applications_ sections and want to check that they, and the glossary page (only the page at _/glossary_ is affected by these scripts), are generated correctly, you can run the scripts with

 ```bash
 for s in scripts/*.sh; do bash $s; done